freeplane/docs/src/docs/ai/ai-prompts-and-profiles.md

 - the node popup AI section,
 - the prompts dialog itself.

-In the prompt editor, the `Model` and `Tools` selectors are optional.
-You can set them explicitly for that prompt, or leave them on the current chat settings so the prompt uses the model and tool selection already in effect.
+In the prompt editor, the `Model`, `Thinking effort`, `Temperature`, and `Tools` selectors are optional.
+You can set them explicitly for that prompt, or leave them on `Current` so the prompt inherits the values already in effect.

 Unlike assistant profiles, a prompt is meant to be executed directly.